joaosMart/fish-detection-classification/README.md

 - Use NVIDIA GPU with CUDA or Apple Silicon with MPS
 - Process smaller batches if memory limited
 - Use SSD storage for video files

-**For Better Accuracy:**
-- Use high-quality video footage
-- Ensure consistent lighting
-- Pre-process videos to enhance contrast if needed

 ## Support